Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Introduction

+which we refer to here as the global exponential stability of the zero-noise dynamics.
+Furthermore, using Ito's formula along with~\eqref{eq:variation F overdamped}, see~\cite[Section 3.1]{cut-off_overdamped} for the exact computations, one is also able to derive a control on the distance between $\overline{q}_{t}^{\epsilon}$ and $\overline{q}_{t}$.
+Namely, for all $t\geq0$,

+which can be seen as a zero-order approximation in $\epsilon$ of the perturbed system.
+A first order approximation of the perturbed system is also derived in~\cite[Section 3.2]{cut-off_overdamped} relying in particular on~\eqref{eq:variation F overdamped} and the construction of an appropriate Gaussian process $(\overline{y_t})_{t\geq0}$, which is independent of $\epsilon$, and such that for all $\theta\in(0,1)$,

+The above first-order approximation is a crucial element of the proofs as it allows us to focus on the speed of convergence to equilibrium for a Gaussian variable for which the total variation distance can be explicited in order to study the convergence to equilibrium for $(\overline{q}_{t}^{\epsilon})_{t\geq0}$.

-In particular, the first condition implies the coercivity of the process, i.e., there is a strong contracting property for the process $(\overline{q}_{t}^{\epsilon})_{t\geq0}$ starting from different starting points.
-Under these conditions, the cut-off for the process $(\overline{q}_{t}^{\epsilon})_{t\geq0}$ starting from any fixed point is proven in \cite{cut-off_overdamped} where the mixing time is of order $\log\frac{1}{\epsilon}$ and the window is of order $1$.
+All in all, the estimates above yield the proofs of the cut-off phenomenon in~\cite{cut-off_overdamped} for the process~\eqref{e:old}.
+Namely, under the conditions~\eqref{condov}, the cut-off for the process $(\overline{q}_{t}^{\epsilon})_{t\geq0}$ starting from any fixed point is proven in \cite{cut-off_overdamped} where the mixing time is of order $\log\frac{1}{\epsilon}$ and the window is of order $1$.
 The mixing time is computed explicitly in \cite[Lemma 2.1]{cut-off_overdamped}.
-The authors also provide in~\cite[Corollary 2.9]{cut-off_overdamped} a necessary and sufficient condition under which profile thermalisation holds.
+The authors also provide in~\cite[Corollary 2.9]{cut-off_overdamped} a necessary and sufficient condition under which the profile thermalization holds.

-Our main purpose in this work is to extend the existence of such cut-off phenomenon to the underdamped Langevin dynamics.
-Several difficulties appear when considering the underdamped Langevin dynamics.
-The first one concerns the asymptotic stability of the associated deterministic dynamics $(\epsilon=0)$ which is a crucial element of the proof in the overdamped case~\eqref{e:old}.
-In fact, to the best of our knowledge, when $F$ is not in gradient form (i.e., $F=\nabla V$ for some $V$), no criterion was available in the literature to ensure such stability.
-We can also show that the same condition appearing in the overdamped case~\eqref{condov} is not enough to ensure stability in the underdamped case.
-We are able however to provide in this work a sharp criterion on $F$ ensuring global stability.
-This criterion is even shown to be necessary and sufficient when $F(q)=\mathbb{M}q$ with $\mathbb{M}$ being a normal matrix (i.e. $\mathbb{M}\mathbb{M}^{\dagger}=\mathbb{M}^{\dagger}\mathbb{M}$).

-In the proof of the cut-off, the main difficulty arises from the lack of the ellipticity of the underdamped Langevin dynamics, for which the diffusion matrix is not even invertible.
-Generally, this hypoellipticity causes multitude of fundamental difficulties in the study of the underdamped Langevin dynamics, and the current work also has to confront this difficulty.